iManagement

 Photo 26: Capping fragments are detected when brood begins to emerge.

-One can infer that the queen has been laying for more than 3 weeks.
+It can be inferred that the queen has been laying for more than 3 weeks.

 Spring; Photo: http://apiruche.over-blog.com/

-Photo 27: Many large capping fragments in spring may indicate that drones are emerging in large numbers and will be sexually mature in two weeks.
-This would therefore mark the start of swarming.
-But it can also indicate that the colony is drone-laying.
+Photo 27: Many large capping fragments in spring may indicate that drones are emerging en masse and will be sexually mature within two weeks.
+This will therefore mark the beginning of the swarming season.
+But it may also indicate that the colony is a laying worker colony.

-• Shake the bees off about 50 m from the hive
+• Shake the bees out approximately 50 m from the hive.

 (Photo: S. Imboden, 20 November)

-Photo 27a: Even in late November, capping fragments can be found (right corner)
+Photo 27a: Even in late November, capping fragments can be found (right-hand corner).

-Debris resembling coarse breadcrumbs corresponds to fragments of brood cappings cut with the mandibles by emerging bees.
-Debris resembling finer breadcrumbs results from uncapping of food-storage cells by store bees.
+The presence of debris resembling coarse breadcrumbs corresponds to brood capping debris that emerging bees cut with their mandibles.
+Debris resembling finer breadcrumbs comes from the uncapping of food storage cells by house bees.

 (Photo: S. Imboden, 20 November)

-Photo 28: Coarse capping debris indicates emergence of young bees.
-Finer debris comes from the cells of food stores.
+Photo 28: Coarse capping debris indicates the emergence of young bees.
+Finer debris comes from food storage cells.

 (Photo: S. Imboden, 30 December)